 We found differences in behaviour between rbfox1^{sa15940} and rbfox1^{del19} lines.
-On one side, rbfox1^{sa15940} is a hyperactive, aggressive line that presents with thigmotaxis and slight social impairments.
-On the other side, rbfox1^{del19} fish present also with thigmotaxis but not aggressive behaviour, show only hyperactivity in one of the tests performed, and present stronger social impairments than rbfox1^{sa15940} fish.
-These phenotypical differences observed between the two zebrafish lines are probably due to environmental influence and/or the differences between genetic backgrounds.
-Behavioural differences between WT TL and TU strains have been previously reported, WT TL fish being considered more anxious and sensitive to anxiogenic stimuli than TU WT fish37.
+On one hand, rbfox1^{sa15940} is a hyperactive line that presents with thigmotaxis and slight social impairments.
+On the other hand, rbfox1^{del19} fish present also with thigmotaxis, show only hyperactivity in one of the tests performed, and present stronger social impairments than rbfox1^{sa15940} fish.
+The phenotypic variations observed between the two zebrafish lines are likely attributable to genetic background disparities and/or environmental influences, although we cannot rule out differential effects of the two rbfox1 mutations (e.g. exon skipping in the rbfox1^{sa15940} line versus a frameshift deletion in the rbfox1^{del19}line).
+Another factor that may contribute to the behavioural differences found between lines is the tank effect: each genotype was segregated in a separate tank and therefore behaviour could be influenced by the conspecifics present in the tank.
+In addition, behavioural differences between WT TL and TU strains have been previously reported, WT TL fish being considered more anxious and sensitive to anxiogenic stimuli than TU WT fish39.
 Our results are in line with these reported phenotypes, as we found that TL WT presents a strong freezing behaviour, especially in the open field test, that is not present in TU WT fish.
-In addition, Rbfox1 KO mice present behavioural alterations not described in the zebrafish lines such as , lack of aggressive behaviour, and behaviours that could not be tested in our zebrafish lines such as deficit in the acoustic startle response and impairments in fear acquisition 6.
+In addition, Rbfox1 KO mice present behavioural alterations not described in the zebrafish lines such as , lack of aggressive behaviour, and behaviours that could not be tested in our zebrafish lines for practical reasons such as deficit in the acoustic startle response and impairments in fear acquisition 6.
 Given the differences observed between the WT zebrafish lines, we hypothesised that loss of rbfox1 function alters behaviour differently depending on other environmental and genetic effects.

 Moreover, when separating rbfox1^{sa15940} fish by sex in a second batch of experiments, the results obtained were different from the first batch, although social behaviour was shown to be altered as well.
 Indeed, the WT fish from the two batches behave differently in some tests, being more active in the second batch.
 These differences might be explained again by the influence of the environment and the genetic background.
-The fish used in this second batch come from a new generation of rbfox1^{sa15940} fish that were bred with a different TL WT strain and it is known that zebrafish strains are not completely inbred and genetically well-defined as it is the case with laboratory mice 38, which might lead to variations in the genetic background between these two batches.
-In addition, housing fish in sex-separated groups before and during the experiments has been described to affect behaviour 39.
+The fish used in this second batch come from a new generation of rbfox1^{sa15940} fish that were bred with a different TL WT strain and it is known that zebrafish strains are not completely inbred and genetically well-defined as it is the case with laboratory mice 40, which might lead to variations in the genetic background between these two batches.
+In addition, housing fish in sex-separated groups before and during the experiments has been described to affect behaviour 41.

-These results suggest that, on one side, environmental effects might play a role when assessing behavioural effects of a genetic variation and, on the other side, that the effects of variants in other genes may contribute to the final phenotype, in agreement with a recent proposed genetic model for complex psychiatric disorders composed by 'hub' and 'peripheral' genes ^{40-43}.
-Our results show that the damaging effect of a loss-of-function mutation in rbfox1 may be modulated by genetic and environmental effects and therefore lead to different phenotypes, which is also in line with the different diagnosis of patients with rare CNVs or point mutations in the RBFOX1 gene as well as the contribution of common variants to different psychiatric disorders ^{6,10,11,14,44}.
+These results suggest that, on one side, environmental effects might play a role when assessing behavioural effects of a genetic variation and, on the other side, that the effects of variants in other genes may contribute to the final phenotype, in agreement with a recent proposed genetic model for complex psychiatric disorders composed by 'hub' and 'peripheral' genes ^{42-45}.
+Our results show that the damaging effect of a loss-of-function mutation in rbfox1 may be modulated by genetic and environmental effects and therefore lead to different phenotypes, which is also in line with the different diagnosis of patients with rare CNVs or point mutations in the RBFOX1 gene as well as the contribution of common variants to different psychiatric disorders ^{6,10,11,14,46}.